Improving Bridge estimators via $f$-GAN: Bridge estimators and -divergence estimation

 \subsection{$f$-divergence estimation and Bridge estimators}

 In the last section, we focus on estimating $H_{\pi}(q_1,q_2)$.
-This framework is also applicable to estimating other choices of $f$-divergences.
+We now extend the estimation framework to other choices of $f$-divergence, and show how Bridge estimators naturally arise from this estimation problem.
 Let an $f$-divergence $D_f(q_1,q_2)$ with the corresponding generator $f(u)$ be given.
 Similar to Proposition \ref{prop: estimating_harmonic_divergence}, under our parameterization of the variational function $V_{\tilde r}$, the empirical estimate of $E_{q_1}[V(\omega)] - E_{q_2}[f^*(V(\omega))]$ in \eqref{fdivlowerbound} becomes